EN

 • Information about the goals and types of activities.

-All documents issued outside of Russia must be legalized or apostilled, translated into Russian with notarization.
+All documents issued outside of Russia must be legalized or apostilled (as applicable) and translated into Russian with notarization.

-Accreditation is carried out by the Federal Tax Service of Russia.
+Accreditation is carried out by the Federal Tax Service of Russia as part of the official registration of the branch or representative office in Russia.
 Documents can be submitted in person, through a representative, or remotely.

-The accreditation period is up to 25 business days from the submission of the complete set of documents.
+The accreditation period in Russia is up to 25 business days from the submission of a complete set of documents.
 After accreditation, the branch or representative office is registered with the tax authority, Rosstat, and the PFR.

-To conduct business in Russia, a legal entity (including one with foreign participation), branch, or representative office must open a settlement account in a Russian bank.
+To conduct business in Russia after company registration, a legal entity (including one with foreign participation), branch, or representative office must open a settlement account in a Russian bank.
 This account is necessary for making payments, paying taxes, and settling with contractors.

-When opening an account, the bank is required to identify the client, its beneficiaries, and representatives, as well as verify compliance with Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) regulations (Federal Law No. 115-FZ).
-Depending on the form of presence, the following documents must be provided:
+When opening an account, the bank is required to identify the client, its beneficial owners, and authorized representatives, as well as verify compliance with Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) requirements in accordance with Federal Law No. 115-FZ.
+Depending on the form of business presence in Russia, the following documents must be provided:

 For LLC: